IABTechLab/uid2docs/docs/portal/team-members.md

    The team member is added to the list, with Pending status, and an invitation email is sent to the invited person.

 :::note
 Team members can be added to more than one participant.
+Team members that belong to multiple participants are able to switch between participants as shown in [UID2 Portal Structure](portal-overview.md#uid2-portal-structure).
 :::

 ## Resend an Invitation to a Team Member